-OUJEIN ...
+..
 I. Ujjaini, 2.
 Avantipura.
 It was the capital of Vikramáditya (II) the Great (515 to 550 A. D.), who revived Hinduism and introduced Siva-worship.
-His victory over the Sakas in 533 A. D. gave rise to the Samvat era.
-In his court d5 - 2 with the state of the and the count of a flourished the celebrated poet Kálidása, the author of the Sakuntalá; Amara Sinha, the author of the Amara-Kosha; Varáha-mihira, the author of the Brihat-Játaka; Bararuchi (called also Kátyáyana), the author of the Várttika and Prákrita-prakása; Ghatakarpara, the author of the Yamaka-kávya; Dhanwantari, the author of the Briddha Susruta Sanhitá; Kshapanaka (also called Dinnágáchárya-a disciple of the Buddhist patriarch Basubandhu), the commentator of the Nyáya-sutras of Gautama; Sanku; and Betálabhatta, the chronicler.
+His victory ever the Sakas in 533 A. D. gave rise to the Samvat era.
+In his court eri de felici eddy acomini are out of all flourished the celebrated poet Kálidása, the author of the Sakuntalá; Amara Sinha, the author of the Amara-Kosha; Varáha-mihira, the author of the Brihat-Játaka: Bararuchi (called also Kátyáyana), the author of the Várttika and Prákrita-prakása; Ghatakarpara, the author of the Yamaka-kávya; Dhanwantari, the author of the Briddha Susruta Sanhitá: Kshapanaka (also called Dinnágáchárya-a disciple of the Buddhist patriarch Basubandhu), the commentator of the Nyáya-sutras of Gautama; Sanku: and Betálabhatta, the chronicler.
 They were called the "nine gems" of the court of Vikramáditya.
 Oujein contains the celebrated temple of the Mahádeva called Mahákála of the Puráns and Kálapriyanátha of the dramas.
 On the northern side of the town is situated the hermitage of Sandipana Muni, where Krishna and Balaráma were educated.
 Bhatrihari's cave is about two miles to the north of the town on the bank of the Sipra.
 The Bhairava mountain near Oujein is one of the 52 Pithas, where Sati's upper lip is said to have fallen.